letsfly27/GeoLG-3DFaultNet/README.md

 - `data/`: Contains a sample 3D seismic patch and its corresponding ground truth for the quick test.

 ## 3. Quick Test
+Note: Please download the pre-trained weights (best_model.pth) from the Releases page of this repository and place it in the root directory before running the test.
 To verify the functionality of our code, we provide a foolproof quick-test script.
 You do not need to configure complex paths or train the model from scratch.

 Simply run the following command in your terminal: